kuuhaku-u/knee-rep-counter/README.md

 # knee-rep-counter
- A ML program to count number of knee rep using MEDIAPIPE pose model
+ An ML program to count number of knee rep using MEDIAPIPE pose model

 Modules used: